Urobobros/SimpleWhpDemo/readme.md

 proper foreground and background shades.
 At shutdown the buffer is still printed on the host console so you can inspect the final screen contents.

+### Port logging
+All port I/O performed by the guest is also written to `port.log` in the current directory.
+This mirrors PCem’s simple log format so you can compare the startup sequence or debug device accesses.

 ## Emulator API
 I noticed WHP also provides a set of [Emulator API](https://learn.microsoft.com/en-us/virtualization/api/hypervisor-instruction-emulator/hypervisor-instruction-emulator).
 Please note that the Emulator API aims to further decode the Port I/O and Memory-Mapped I/O so that we wont have to grab the data on our own.
 This significantly reduces our effort to transfer data between our emulated peripherals and the vCPU.